 The following content was published on January 6th, 2016.
-Any new information since that date may not be included in this article.
+Since then, Fonality was acquired by NetFortris.
+Any new information since this post's publication date may not be included in this article.

 OnSIP is a purely hosted PBX solution in the sense that the equipment used to route calls from one phone to another is maintained entirely by the service provider.
 Fonality offers its own hosted PBX service - but it also has a hybrid PBX solution that requires you to purchase hardware that must be maintained on-premise.

 What solution is right for you?
 We did a VoIP comparison between OnSIP and Fonality, judging each company in terms of pricing, features, phones, and support.

 (Note: All information regarding Fonality was taken from the company's website).

 Fonality's pricing is set by three packages: Essentials, Professional, and Ultimate.
 The pricing is tiered between 1 to 4 employees; 5 to 15 employees; 16 to 100 employees; and over 100 employees (which comes with customized pricing and features).
 The Essentials package offers a collection of standard business phone system features (ACD queues, ring groups, etc.), while the Professional package offers softphone usage and CRM integration.
 The Ultimate package comes with voicemail transcription, advanced call center agents, and HD video collaboration with screen sharing.

 For a Professional, 1 to 4 employees comes in at $34.99 per user per month; 5 to 15 employees clocks in at $29.99 per user per month; and 16 to 100 employees is set at $24.99 per user per month.
 The Essentials plan is $5 cheaper than the Professional plan, and the Ultimate plan is $15 more expensive than the Professional plan.